LearnRomanian/wiktionary-scraper/README.md

 const results = await Wiktionary.get("word");
 ```

+By default, the scraper looks for words in English.
 You can change the language of the target word by setting the `lemmaLanguage`:

 ```ts
 import * as Wiktionary from "wiktionary-scraper";